Cheerful SUV is great to drive and packed with kit

 Volkswagen’s engine line-up for the T-Roc means there’s plenty of choice.
 There are 115hp 1.0-litre, 150hp 1.5-litre and 190hp 2.0-litre TSI petrol engines available, while the diesel end of the scale is populated by 115hp 1.6-litre and 150hp 2.0-litre TDI engines.

-The UK best-seller is expected to be the 1.0-litre TSI, and that's a good engine, but our reviewers prefer driving the 1.5 Evo as it suits the T-Roc's fun character better.
-The 2.0, however, is probably best avoided because it's only available in top-spec SEL specification and isn't as good to drive as the other engines.
+The UK best-seller is expected to be the 1.0-litre TSI, and that's a good engine, but our reviewers prefer driving the 1.5 TSI Evo as it suits the T-Roc's fun character better.
+The 2.0, however, is probably best avoided because it's only available in top-spec SEL and R-Line specifications and isn't as good to drive as the other engines.

 Impressive list of kit and technology